mvazquezc/scc-fun/demo3/README.md

 ### **Hands-on Demo**

-> **NOTE**: Below tests were run in a Fedora 35 machine with Podman v3.4.4, results may vary when using other O.S / Podman version.
+> **NOTE**: Below tests were run in a Fedora 38 machine with Podman v4.6.2, results may vary when using other O.S / Podman versions.

 1. Install podman on your system in case you don't have it yet.